florenciacruz3/florenciacruz3/getting-started-with-tenant-scan.md

 > the governance failure points Tenant Scan examines.

 - **30-day remediation** — A retail organization with 200+
-  workspaces surfaces overshared datasets and workspaces with no assigned owner.
-With a ranked action plan in hand, the team resolves the highest-impact findings within a month.
+  workspaces is expected to surface overshared datasets and workspaces with no assigned owner.
+With a ranked action plan in hand, the team will resolve the highest-impact findings within a month.

-- **Significant license savings** — A financial services organization identifies unused licenses and underutilized Premium capacity that had been draining budget undetected — costs that were invisible without a structured audit.
+- **Significant license savings** — A financial services organization could potentially identify unused licenses and underutilized Premium capacity that had been draining budget undetected — costs that would be invisible without a structured audit.

-- **Migration-ready in one quarter** — A healthcare organization with 400 workspaces receives a scored readiness report and a phased roadmap.
-With clear priorities and a sequenced plan, the first workspaces go live in Fabric within the quarter.
+- **Migration-ready in one quarter** — A healthcare organization with 400 workspaces could receive a scored readiness report and a phased roadmap.
+With clear priorities and a sequenced plan, the first workspaces is predicted to go live in Fabric within the quarter.

 ---